 Frequently Asked Questions

-Today, few maritime opportunities exist for island youth and many are struggling with their transition to adulthood.
+Historically, young people from the Cape and Islands went to sea to learn, develop, and grow.
+Today, few maritime opportunities exist for island youth, and many are struggling with their transition to adulthood.
 Drug abuse, apathy and depression are plaguing this demographic.
-Moreover, alcohol consumption and depression rates on Martha’s Vineyard are higher than national averages with rates for young adults among the highest.
-The FUEL Program offers an alternative.
+In fact, alcohol consumption and depression rates on Martha’s Vineyard are higher than national averages, and rates for young adults are highest.

 The primary purpose of a developmental adventure program is to change behaviors (plus thinking and feeling) through intermediate facilitation techniques that guide the integration of learning into daily life.
 Developmental adventure programming demonstrates and practices successful ways to interact with others and is aimed at improving functional behaviors and training people to behave in new or different ways through adventure.